jopeek/fvtt-loot-sheet-npc-5e/README.md

 This module adds an additional NPC sheet which can be used for Merchant NPCs.

-This version was forked from ChalkOne's module which ended compatibility with Foundry VTT version 0.7.9 (https://github.com/jopeek/fvtt-loot-sheet-npc-5e).
-This fork should be updated by me to keep it current with Foundry VTT.
+This version was originally forked from ChalkOne's loot-sheet module.
+The development for the merchant sheet will be intended for only making it easy for the GM to setup merchants dialog

 ### Features